enricsng/Data-Driven-World.github.io/_Notes/Logistic_Regression.md

 $$z(x) = \beta_0 x_0 + \beta_1 x_1 + \ldots + \beta_n x_n$$

-Note that in this notes we tend to omit the *hat* symbol to indicate it is the estimated parameters as in the previous notes.
+Note that in this set of notes we tend to omit the *hat* symbol to indicate it is the estimated parameters as in the previous notes.
 We will just indicate the estimated parameters as $\beta$ instead of $\hat{\beta}$.

 The above relationship shows that we can map the value of linear regression into a new function with a value from 0 to 1.
 This new function $p(x)$ can be considered as *an estimated probability* that $y = 1$ on input $x$.
 For example, if $p(x) = 0.7$ this means that 70% chance it is malignant.
 We can then use the following boundary conditions:
 - y = 1 (malignant) if $p(x) \geq 0.5$